mondoohq/cnspec/README.md

 Install-Mondoo;
 ```

-If you prefer manual installation, you find the cnspec packages on [GitHub releases](https://github.com/mondoohq/cnspec/releases).
+If you prefer manual installation, you can find the cnspec packages in our [releases](https://github.com/mondoohq/cnspec/releases).

 ## Run a scan with policies